ben-m-j-taylor/vscode-file-gen/README.md

 A semi opinionated file generator, aimed at being a language agnostic way of quickly generating sets of files to remove the need to endlessley type out boiler plate code.

-If you find any issues, have a feature request or have any question please create an issue on GitHub or submit a PR if appropriate.
+If you find any issues, have a feature request or have any questions please create an issue on GitHub or submit a PR if appropriate.

 ##  Configuration steps
 For the extension to work there are a few things that must be configured.